Relational & Attachment

 Within the ShiftGrit Core Method™

-Attachment theory is a lens for tracing where a belief first took root, often in early relationships with the people who cared for us, and how those first bonds shaped what someone came to expect about closeness and safety.
-Our clinicians may reach for it to pinpoint a belief with more clarity and to name where the work should focus.
-The ShiftGrit Core Method™ is the engine that actually drives change: Pattern Theory™ and the way we deliver it work together to recondition the belief sitting beneath a pattern.
-A lens like this one is an instrument we pick up alongside that engine, brought in selectively to guide and sharpen the work, never to take its place.
-Tracing where a belief like "I am unwanted" first formed can tell us where to aim, but locating the origin and loosening the belief are two different things.
-The belief only begins to shift once the reconditioning the Core Method™ is built for gets under way.
+Attachment theory is a way of reading where a belief may have first taken root, often in early relationships with the people who cared for us, and how those first bonds shaped what someone came to expect about closeness and safety.
+Our clinicians may draw on it to map a belief with more clarity and to name where the work could focus.
+It is an evidence-based approach, and at ShiftGrit it sits alongside the ShiftGrit Core Method™, which is central to how we work.
+Where attachment theory helps us read the history behind a pattern, Pattern Theory™ and the way we deliver it are designed to work on the belief sitting beneath that pattern through reconditioning.
+The two move in different registers and can complement each other: tracing where a belief like "I am unwanted" first formed can help point to what to work on, while the reconditioning is built to carry that work forward.
+Naming an origin and shifting a belief are not the same task, so we treat the history attachment theory surfaces as a starting map rather than the destination, and we pair it with the Core Method™ where a clinician judges it useful.

 Illustrative example

 A client may notice that getting close to someone often tips into either holding on tightly or pulling away, and underneath sits the belief "I am unwanted."
-Looking back together at an early relationship that felt unpredictable can help our clinicians understand where that belief first took shape and why it shows up the way it does today.
-That understanding points to the belief to work on, and from there the reconditioning, not the insight on its own, is what helps it shift.
+Looking back together at an early relationship that felt unpredictable can help our clinicians understand where that belief may have first taken shape and why it shows up the way it does today.
+That understanding helps point to the belief to work on, and from there the reconditioning is designed to help it shift, with the insight from attachment theory and the reconditioning carried out side by side.

 Based on: Diener, M. J., & Monroe, J. M. (2011).
 The relationship between adult attachment style and therapeutic alliance in individual psychotherapy: A meta-analytic review.
 Psychotherapy, 48(3), 237-248. https://doi.org/10.1037/a0022425 (According to PubMed; PMID 21604902.)
 Seminal foundation: Bowlby, J. (1969).
 Attachment and Loss, Vol. 1: Attachment.
 New York: Basic Books.
 ISBN 9780465005437. [source]